NanoHttpd/nanohttpd/README.md

 > of view - "overkill features" like servlet support, web administration,
 > configuration files, logging etc.

-Since that start we fixed a number of bugs and moved the build to _maven_ and pulled out the samples from the runtime JAR to further slim it down.
+Since that time we fixed a number of bugs, moved the build to _maven_ and pulled out the samples from the runtime JAR to further slim it down.

 The two projects pooled resources in early 2013, merging code-bases, to better support the